jle034/rshell/README.md

 	- hidden files have a gray background

 ##### Known Bugs
-	1. Files are listed in alphabetical order from left to right, then top to bottom.
+	- Files are listed in alphabetical order from left to right, then top to bottom.
-	2. Columns are all of equal width.
+	- Columns are all of equal width.
+	- Sometimes outputs an unnecessary endl.

 ### How To Run rshell
 ```